 1 | If you want a yes man

 If you want someone to co-sign the decisions you’ve already made, talk with your best friend instead.
 A good coach will ask you to question your choices and help you look at your options from different angles.

-A career coach can help you discover what you want, but it’s not his job to make major career or life decisions on your behalf.
-Use him as a brainstorming partner and mentor, but take (and enjoy) the responsibility of making your own decisions.
+A career coach can help you discover what you want, but it’s not their job to make major career or life decisions on your behalf.
+Use them as a brainstorming partner and mentor, but take (and enjoy) the responsibility of making your own decisions.

 Like everything else, coaching doesn’t work unless you do.
 If you halfway do you part, expect halfway results.